-exceptional, curated, themed collections of handmade papers, showcasing the work being done in our time by leading paper artists.
+The Hand Papermaking Paper Portfolios are exceptional, curated, themed collections of handmade papers that showcase the best, most innovative work being done in our time by leading paper artists.

 2016, Intergenerationality: Collaborations in Handmade Paper